Maasai Girls Rescue Center FAQ

 What roles do volunteers play?

-What health issues do I need to consider if I visit or volunteer?
+What health issues should I consider if I visit or volunteer?

 Do I need a visa to visit Tanzania?

-Yes a visa is necessary to visit Tanzania.
-The cost is $100 USD and can be obtained at the airport upon arrival or you can procure prior to arriving.
-You can find the procedures for procuring the visa by viewing the Tanzanian Government website.
+Yes, a visa is required to visit Tanzania.
+It costs around $100 USD and can be obtained upon arrival at the airport or secured in advance.
+Procedures for obtaining the visa can be found on the Tanzanian Government website.

 What is female genital mutilation (FGM)?